Persistent Homology via Finite Topological Spaces: Abstract

 \section{Abstract}

 We propose a functorial framework for persistent homology based on finite topological spaces and their associated posets.
 Starting from a finite metric space, we associate a filtration of finite topologies whose structure maps are continuous identity maps.
-By passing functorially to posets and to simplicial complexes via crosscut constructions, we obtain persistence modules without requiring inclusion relations between the resulting complexes.
-We show that standard poset-level simplifications preserve persistent invariants and prove stability of the resulting persistence diagrams under perturbations of the input metric in a density-based instantiation.
+By passing functorially to posets and to order complexes, we obtain persistence modules without requiring inclusion relations between the resulting complexes.
+We show that standard poset-level simplifications preserve persistent invariants and establish stability of the resulting persistence diagrams under perturbations of the input metric in a basic density-based instantiation, illustrating how stability arguments arise naturally in our framework.
+We further introduce a concrete density-guided construction, designed to be faithful to anchor neighborhood structure at each scale, and demonstrate its practical viability through an implementation tested on real datasets.

 2020 {\it Mathematics Subject Classification.} Primary: 55N31; Secondary: 06A11, 55U10.